 In the long term care field, terms are sometimes used interchangeable and with less than specific detail.
 Residential care usually refers to care at the assisted living level.
 These providers are either licensed as assisted living homes or assisted living facilities.

 Finding Residential Care

 Finding the right residential care home for you can be a tricky process.
 Within the designation, there are a number of more specialized options to choose from, such as memory care, TBI, and others.
 Certain homes are also more suited than others to handle residents whose primary language is something other than English.
-Senior Planning has provided assistance since 2007 to residents looking to find residential care homes and other long term care providers to accommodate their needs.
+Senior Planning has provided assistance since 2007 for seniors looking to find residential care homes and other long term care providers to accommodate their needs.
 We focus on finding a long term solution that will allow residents to maintain their residency in a community that they like without using their savings and resources too quickly.
 We act as your advocate in regard to care and pricing.

 A Senior Planning agent will be able to provide you with a list of care options that will work for you.
 Key factors include your care needs and the budget that you will work with.
 Senior Planning will also work with you to determine whether or not you will qualify for any supplemental benefits from either the state of federal government to help pay for care.
 Once we are able to identify you needs, we can begin finding good options for you in your area.
 A Senior Planning agent will accompany you on tour of communities that you choose, although you may tour alone if you prefer.